Clinamenic/GFEL/content/contribution-guide.md

 Our knowledge garden is a [markdown-based](https://www.markdownguide.org/cheat-sheet/) wiki, built using [Quartz](https://quartz.jzhao.xyz/).
 We generally use [Obsidian](https://obsidian.md/) to create and curate documents for our knowledge garden.

+To contribute to this knowledge garden, you have two options: share resources with existing curators, or become a curator yourself.
+Once you've reached out we may ask for additional information or respond with some editorial comments, or we may post directly.

 ---

-## Get Started

-To contribute to this knowledge garden, you have two options: share resources with existing curators, or become a curator yourself.

 ### Option 1: Share Resources

-If you have a resource you’d like to submit but don’t want to join the GitHub repo, you can share a Google Doc or markdown file with one of the curators:
+If you have a resource you’d like to submit but don’t want to join the GitHub repo, you can share a Google Doc or markdown file with one of the curators to be added:

 - **christypdx & exeunt:** [etherealforest.eth@protonmail.com](mailto:etherealforest.eth@protonmail.com)
 - **Clinamenic:** [ssc@clinamenic.com](mailto:ssc@clinamenic.com)

-One of the curators will add it to the Knowledge Garden.
-We may ask for additional information or respond with some editorial comments, or we may post directly.

 ---
 ### Option 2: Join the Repo

 1. Download [Obsidian](https://obsidian.md/download), a Markdown editor we use for authoring.